Read our 2022 annual report

 Background and Outcomes

-*This learning event is funded by the European Union, the European Civil Protection and Humanitarian Aid Operations Department (ECHO).
+*This learning event was funded by the European Union, the European Civil Protection and Humanitarian Aid Operations Department (ECHO).
 The views expressed during the event should not be taken, in any way, to reflect the official opinion or positions of the European Union.

 Our impact in 2022